Chapter 5. Using quotas and limit ranges

 Ephemeral storage requests and limits apply only if you enabled the ephemeral storage technology preview.
 This feature is disabled by default.

-After a resource quota for a project is first created, the project restricts the ability to create any new resources that can violate a quota constraint until it has calculated updated usage statistics.
+After a resource quota for a project is first created, the project restricts the ability to create any new resources that can violate a quota constraint until the quota has calculated updated usage statistics.

 After a quota is created and usage statistics are updated, the project accepts the creation of new content.
 When you create or modify resources, your quota usage is incremented immediately upon the request to create or modify the resource.